riccardobl/hypergate/README.md

 ### Create Hypergate Network Secret
 First we need the network secret, this is a random  32-byte hex string that will be used to identify the network.
 It is shared between all the machines that will be part of the network.
-One quick way to generate it is securely is by using openssl or the hypergate-manager helper script.
+One quick way to generate it securely is by using openssl or the hypergate-manager helper script.

 ```bash